percona/k8spg-docs/docs/backups-storage.md

         $ kubectl apply -f cluster1-pgbackrest-secrets.yaml -n <namespace>
         ```

     4. Update your deploy/cr.yaml configuration.
 Specify the Secret file you have created in the previous step in the `backups.pgbackrest.configuration` subsection.
-Put Azure
-        container name in the `backups.pgbackrest.repos` subsection under the repository name that you intend to use for backups.
-This name must match the name you used when you encoded S3 credentials on step 1.
+Put Azure container name in the `backups.pgbackrest.repos` subsection under the repository name that you intend to use for backups.
+This name must match the name you used when you encoded Azure credentials on step 1.

+        Also, provide pgBackRest the directory path for backup on the storage.
+You can pass it in the [backups.pgbackrest.global](https://docs.percona.com/percona-operator-for-postgresql/2.0/operator.html#backups-pgbackrest-global) subsection via the pgBackRest `path` option (prefix it's name with the repository name, for example `repo4-path`).

-        For example, the Azure storage
-        for the `repo1` repository looks as follows.
+        For example, the Azure storage for the `repo4` repository looks as follows.

         ```yaml
         ...